jlee727/wine-rating/README.md

-# Predicting Wine Quality: Project Overview
+# Predicting the Rating of Wines: Project Overview

 - Produced a report that explores statistical models for predicting the rating of wine based on its physicochemical properties
+- Optimized Random Forest, Naive Bayes, SVM, Multinomial Regression models

 ***